skylight-hq/skylight.digital/pages/brand/identity/logos.md

 ## The type
 {: .mt-0 }

 The logotype uses a wide kerning to make our brand feel open and accessible.

-The four colors in our logo convey the diversity and inclusiveness of our team.
 We encourage diverse ideas from multiple perspectives (race, age, sexual and gender identity, life experiences, etc.).
 {: .mb-0 }
 </div>
 </div>